 One of the benefits of taking a deposition is having a written transcript of the testimony given by the deponent.
 The party requesting the deposition bears the cost for the appearance fee of the court reporter and of the original transcript as well as any electronic, audio or video recording of the deposition.
 However, additional copies of transcripts are paid for by opposing counsel, attorneys for the minor children, or guardian ad litem.
 P.B. § 13-30(j).

 The party taking a deposition shall pay the reasonable expense for an expert witness to appear at a deposition, unless otherwise ordered or agreed upon by the parties.
 P.B. § 13-2.
-The expenses allowed include travel time to and from the deposition as well as expenses for travel and lodging, but exclude the preparation time of the witness for the deposition.
+The expenses allowed include travel time to and from the deposition as well as expenses for travel and lodging, but excluding the preparation time of the witness for the deposition.
 P.B. § 13-4(c)(2).

 [11] Using Deposition Testimony